Development tracking for competitive athletes

 1. Build the player profile

-Position, role, goals, strengths, development priorities, and what kind of feedback actually lands with the player.
+Sport, role, goals, strengths, development priorities, and what kind of feedback actually lands with the player.

-2. Capture quick check-ins
+2. Coach initiates check-ins

-Coach feedback, parent observations, and player notes are kept separate so nobody confuses one person’s opinion with established truth.
+Coach messages, parent observations, and player notes are kept separate so nobody confuses one person’s opinion with established truth.

 4. Send the weekly summary